ecker-lab/robust-bdd/README.md

 # Assessing out-of-domain generalization for robust building damage detection
-Code for Benson &amp; Ecker (2020): Assessing out-of-domain generalization for robust building damage detection.
+This repository contains code for the paper "Assessing out-of-domain generalization for robust building damage detection" by Vitus Benson and Alexander Ecker.

 # Setup